 2 tablespoons prepared yellow mustard

-- While the loaf bakes, mix together the remaining 1 cup ketchup, vinegar, salt, mustard and 1/2 cup brown sugar.
+- While the loaf bakes, stir together the remaining 1 cup ketchup, vinegar, Worcestershire, mustard, pepper and 1/2 cup brown sugar.
 Spread over the top of the meat loaf when done.
 Turn oven to broil and broil until the ketchup sauce bubbles and lightly caramelizes.
 Watch carefully to avoid burning.

 - Allow to rest lightly covered with foil for 15 minutes; remove from pan, slice and serve.